imAbhinavBharadwaj/bookmytrip/README.md

 # BookmyTrip - Travel Ticketing System

-***a Basic program developed to demonstrate Ticket Booking systems, developed during my early days with C++ programming as a High school stud, this was a major project throw me out to push my limits as a programmer!***
+***a Basic program developed to demonstrate Travel Ticket Booking system.
+Developed during my early days with C++ programming as a High school stud, this was a major break-through project pushing upto my limits as a programmer!***

 ## Initial Work (October '14 - March '15)